An Insider’s Guide to Kolkata

 The palace was built by Raj NabaKrishna Deb in around 1757.
 It is accessible by a 5-minute walk from the Shova Bazaar Metro.
 Originally a sat-mahala palace, now only the courtyard and the thakurdalan remains in the best condition.
 The palace comprises of two magnificent constructions on the either side of the road and has witnessed some major historical events of the colonial era.
 It was here that the civic reception was held and organized by Raja Binoy Deb Bahadur to honor Swami Vivekananda after he returned from Chicago Parliament of Religions in 1897.

 Now in ruins, the palace was known for its grand beauty and splendor during its heydays.
 In 1823, Prince Dwarkanath Tagore bought the palace and made it his garden house.
-He spent with open hands to redesign and redecorate the house in perfect European style.
+He spent with open hands redesigning and redecorating the house in perfect European style.
 The majestic palace had 54 rooms and was considered an architectural marvel for its features.
 It is here, that Prince Dwarkanath entertained the British nobilities and threw lavish parties.

 The palace later changed hands to Raja Pratap Chandra Sinha Bahadur of Paikpara who, too, invited the super elites of the time, like King Edward VII, Prince of Wales, and the Marquis.
 During this time the palace became the focal point of socio-cultural activities where drama, dance, and music were patronized.